Brands 21 min read

 What should I do before modifying a Hellcat?

-Baseline maintenance, tires, and brakes first.
+Baseline maintenance, inspection, and logs come first; tires and brakes move earlier only when the use case demands them.
 The supercharged HEMI makes massive power — traction is the first limit.

 What is the safest first step for performance?